masterofpi11436/rrjweb/README.md

 # Jurisdiction Tracker
 Tracker used by officer to log the in/out times of officers entering the facility plus other actions performed.

+# Camera Schedule
+Used in place of camera schedule and the camera status.
+Allows technicians to view camera information and status of the camera.
+Users can see a graph of percentage of cameras in good standing and sort through lists of cameras that need prioritization.

 # Logging
 Time and date of when a user logs in to any application is logged.